Opening Hours Open 7 days a week

 If the applicant is a child born in the UK to a BN(O) Status Holder or their partner, the applicant must provide a full UK birth certificate showing the names of both parents.

-The applicant must be under the age of 18 at the date of application.
+The applicant must be under 18 years of age on the date of application.

-The applicant must intend to live with a parent who has permission on the BN(O) status holder route during their stay in the UK, unless they can demonstrate a valid reason why they should not live with that parent.
+The applicant must intend to live with a parent who has permission under the BN(O) status holder route during their stay in the UK, unless they can demonstrate a valid reason for not living with that parent.

-There must be suitable arrangements for the child’s care and accommodation in the UK, which must comply with relevant UK legislation and regulations.
+There must be suitable arrangements for the child’s care and accommodation in the UK that comply with relevant UK legislation and regulations.

 If the applicant is applying for switching into dependant visa and has been in the UK for less than 12 months on the date of application, or where the applicant’s previous grant of permission was for 12 months Leave Outside the Rules following an unsuccessful application for the Hong Kong British National (Overseas) route, the decision maker must be satisfied that the applicant or the BN(O) Status Holder are able to maintain and accommodate the applicant adequately in the UK without recourse to public funds for at least 6 months.